Tops Tips to Help You Have an Epic New Zealand Campervan Trip in Winter

-For more clothing ideas, see What Clothes to Pack to Travel in New Zealand.
+See our dedicated Packing List for Winter in New Zealand for more advice.
+For more clothing ideas, check out What Clothes to Pack to Travel in New Zealand.

 - Groceries to make warm hearty meals – Rental campervans in New Zealand come equipped with everything you need to make warm food, so do some supermarket shopping!

 - Marshmallows – Some New Zealand campsites have open fire areas so grab some marshmallows for roasting